GabeLorenzo/Java-Design-Patterns/README.md

 # Java-Design-Patterns
-Several Design Patterns used in a Java Project
+Several Design Patterns used in a Java Project for a college course.